yzhao062/pyod/README.rst

 **Optional Dependencies (required for running examples and AutoEncoder)**\ :

-* keras (optional, required if calling AutoEncoder, other backend works)
+* Keras (optional, required if calling AutoEncoder, other backend works)
-* matplotlib (optional, required for running examples)
+* Matplotlib (optional, required for running examples)
-* tensorflow (optional, required if calling AutoEncoder, other backend works)
+* TensorFlow (optional, required if calling AutoEncoder, other backend works)

-**Known Issue 1**\ : PyOD depends on matplotlib, which would throw errors in conda virtual environment on mac OS.
+**Known Issue 1**\ : Running examples needs Matplotlib, which may throw errors in conda virtual environment on mac OS.
 See reasons and solutions `issue6 <https://github.com/yzhao062/Pyod/issues/6>`_.

-**Known Issue 2**\ : PyOD builds on various packages, which most of them you should have already installed.
-If you are installing PyOD in a fresh state (virtualenv), downloading and installing the dependencies, e.g., TensorFlow, may take **3-5 mins**.

-**Known Issue 3**\ : If you are willing to run examples, matplotlib is required.
-PyOD does not list it as a required package for eliminating the dependency.
-Similarly, Keras and TensorFlow are listed as optional.
+**Known Issue 2**\ : Keras and/or TensorFlow are listed as optional.
 However, they are both required if you want to use neural network based models, such as AutoEncoder.
 See reasons and solutions `issue19a <https://github.com/yzhao062/Pyod/issues/19>`_